Sharon Presley: Views

-She rejected the view that transgender women are not women, or that they should not take part in the feminist dialogue.
+Presley rejected the view that transgender women are not women, or that they should not take part in the feminist dialogue.
 She maintained that transgender people should be judged on their merits, like other people.
 Presley once stated, "Depending on distant bureaucracies run by white men who have no understanding has been problematic for women; there is no reason to assume that trans people will be any better served by those bureaucracies.
 Presley believed that the government should not subsidize abortion for the poor, nor make any laws limiting or banning abortion; she maintained that abortion should be available as a choice.
 Likewise, she believed that birth control pills should not be subject to government subsidy or restriction.

 Presley contended that the government should not make any laws regarding prostitution.
 She also opined that the customers of prostitutes should not be prosecuted.
 In this regard, Presley differs from feminists who wish to restrict prostitution.
-She maintained that, despite the general agreement among feminists that violent pornography is degrading to women, that there should be no government laws limiting such pornography, which she describes as a symptom of a societal problem.
+She maintained that, despite the general agreement among feminists that violent pornography is degrading to women, there should be no government laws limiting such pornography, which she describes as a symptom of a societal problem.
 Instead, she suggested that the problem's cause should be identified and treated with education.
 She disagreed with Susan Brownmiller that anti-obscenity laws would solve the problem.

 In her 2010 self-help book, Standing Up to Experts and Authorities: How to Avoid Being Intimidated, Manipulated, and Abused, Presley cited scholarly studies to describe how people may unknowingly disengage their critical thinking in the face of apparent authority.
 This reaction masks the possibility that the authority's assertions may be challenged.
 Presley gave the reader pointers on how to overcome their initial reaction and regain a calm and assertive footing.